Greece seek to chart new territory past group stage

 "We have the quality to score at any point.
 To win, you have to score goals."

-But with just 12 goals in their 10 qualifiers, one more than Slovakia who finished 12 points behind them in third, the Greeks need to improve their scoring rate.
+But with just 12 goals in their 10 qualifiers, one more than Slovakia who were third 12 points behind, the Greeks need to up their scoring rate.

 The team did show in their qualification playoff against Romania that they can score more than one goal when it matters, easing into the tournament with a 4-2 aggregate win with striker Kostas Mitroglou on target three times in the two games.

-A lot will depend on the Fulham striker, who missed the last months of the season due to a knee injury, and his form at the tournament.
+A lot will depend on the Fulham striker, currently nursing a knee injury, and his form at the tournament.

 His goals are likely to spell the difference between a spot in the next stage or a short stay in Brazil.
 But he, like the rest of the team, will need to improve because he has had a miserable build-up to the tournament.

-Hampered by injury, he has made just two league appearances for Fulham and is yet to score for the misfiring London club, who were relegated from the Premier League.
+Hampered by injury he has made just two league appearances for Fulham and is yet to score (as of April 24).